Recent advancements in circulating nucleic acids improve non-invasive diagnostics and disease monitoring.

 Next-Gen Collection for Cell-Free DNA & RNA

-The cf-DNA/cf-RNA Preservative Tubes are made by Norgen Biotek especially to preserve cell-free DNA (cf-DNA), circulating tumor DNA (ct-DNA), and cell-free RNA (cf-RNA).
+The cf-DNA/cf-RNA Preservative Tubes are made by Norgen Biotek especially to preserve cfDNA, circulating tumor DNA (ctDNA), and cfRNA.
 Together with preserved circulating tumor cells, the novel tube design enables genetic materials to survive for thirty days at room temperature and eight days at 37°C.These customized tubes offer superior blood cell protection, allowing for the recovery of pure plasma suitable for testing technologies such as Polymerase Chain Reaction(PCR), Quantitative Polymerase Chain Reaction(qPCR), and Next-Generation Sequencing(NGS).
-These tubes are crucial for scientific and medical tasks because of their improved ability to extract DNA and RNA, which raises the precision of medical diagnosis techniques and research applications (2✔ ✔Trusted Source
+These tubes play a vital role in scientific and medical applications due to their enhanced efficiency in extracting DNA and RNA, leading to greater accuracy in diagnostic techniques and research outcomes (2✔ ✔Trusted Source

 cf-DNA/cf-RNA Preservative Tubes For Whole Blood Collection